joaokbmartins/nlw-proffy-appserver/README.md

-This module contains the server side controller to the Proffy app, required for it's both web ([nlw-proffy-webapp](https://github.com/joaokbmartins/nlw-proffy-webapp)) and mobile ([nlw-proffy-mobileapp](https://github.com/joaokbmartins/nlw-proffy-mobileapp)) modules to run.
+This is the Proffy App's server side module, required for it's both web ([nlw-proffy-webapp](https://github.com/joaokbmartins/nlw-proffy-webapp)) and mobile ([nlw-proffy-mobileapp](https://github.com/joaokbmartins/nlw-proffy-mobileapp)) modules to run.

+As the other two modules are still being incremented, there are some updates coming to this one as well.